scbao/pysonic/README.md

 Description
 ============

+Python implementation of the **multi-Scale Optimized Neuronal Intramembrane Cavitation** (SONIC) model to compute individual neural responses to acoustic stimuli, as predicted by the *intramembrane cavitation* hypothesis.

-PointNICE is a Python implementation of the **Neuronal Intramembrane Cavitation Excitation** (NICE) model introduced by Plaksin et. al in 2014 and initially developed in MATLAB by its authors.
-It contains optimized methods to predict the electrical response of point-neuron models to both acoustic and electrical stimuli.
+This is an optmimized variant of the original **Neuronal Intramembrane Cavitation Excitation** (NICE) model introduced by Plaksin et. al in 2014.

 This package contains several core modules:
 	- **bls** defines the underlying biomechanical model of intramembrane cavitation (**BilayerSonophore** class), and provides an integration method to predict compute the mechanical oscillations of the plasma membrane subject to a periodic acoustic perturbation.